 The Foundation for Economic Education (FEE) is a non-political, non-profit organization hosting sought-after seminars across the U.S. since 1956.
 Named by Forbes as a top educational program, parents and teachers have trusted FEE for decades to provide high school and college students with a safe, eye-opening learning experience.

 At FEE seminars, you can explore different perspectives on world issues, learn new ways of thinking about economic ideas, and gain an entrepreneurial skill set you can actually leverage in the real world.

 The most common response from alumni is, “Why haven’t I heard about these ideas before?”

 To change the world you have to understand it.
 Embrace the economic way of thinking and define success on your terms at FEE seminars.

 The $79-$145 cost covers tuition, housing, and meals (varies per seminar).
-Travel, tuition, and hotel reimbursement scholarships are available and awarded on a rolling basis (varies per seminar).
-Limited slots are still available!
+Travel, tuition, and hotel reimbursement scholarships are typically available and awarded on a rolling basis (varies per seminar).

 High School-Aged Seminars